 Private boaters are required to know the regulations to paddle on Mono Lake.
 Always pay attention to the weather forecast.
 The kiosk at Navy Beach has maps and information about boat safety, weather forecasts, sensitive wildlife areas that include the Osprey nests, river delta areas and other areas on the shores of Mono Lake.
 Beginners are advised to stay close to shore, since strong winds can come up suddenly and create large steep waves.
 An early start is advisable, especially in the warm summer months, to take advantage of calm morning conditions.
 NOAA weather forecasts can be heard at Navy Beach with a weather radio so tours can be planned accordingly.

-Summer of 2013 is here!
+Summer of 2014 is here!
 Listed below is the schedule for Mono Lake natural history kayak tours.
 Depending on availability and group size alternate tour dates can be arranged.
 Call or email for more information and reservations.
 If you get our machine please leave a message and we will call you back as soon as possible.
 Our schedule is dependent on the weather and subject to change.
 Tours are available midweek and on weekends.

 We offer guided kayak tours along Mono Lake's shoreline and out to Paoha Island to let you experience one of the oldest living lakes from the unique perspective of a touring kayak.
 We paddle along Mono Lake's intriguing shoreline during the seasonal closure from April 1 to August 1.
 Starting in August we lead trips to young volcanic islands when weather conditions permit.

 Three or more persons $75.00 per person for a guided tour, includes natural history, boating equipment and instruction.
 Call for trip itinerary.